SummersRemote/xjfn/docs/XJFN_REFACTOR_PROMPTS.md

    - Metadata tracking (originalType, isArray, hasAttributes)

 3. **Adapter Self-Registration**
-   - Each adapter registers its extensions with XJX.registerExtension
+   - Each adapter registers its extensions with xjfn.registerExtension
    - Comprehensive configuration defaults provided during registration
    - Extensions use executeAdapter() from Phase 2 for execution